 Approximately half of our parents choose to have their children sit for the NAPLAN tests.
-Preshil does not discourage parents, but we do want them to know that they have the right to exercise this choice.
-This does mean that the sample size is small and the overall picture NAPLAN produces is inconclusive at best.
+While the School does not discourage parents, we do want them to know that they have the right to exercise this choice.
+Because the participation is low, the sample size is small and the overall picture NAPLAN produces is inconclusive at best.

 We do not teach to the tests and actively avoid turning NAPLAN into a big deal.
 This means that our children neither fear nor ascribe great importance to them.

 NAPLAN works on a deliberately narrow focus because this produces results that are easier to compare.
 But the trouble with this is it distorts teaching to emphasising these readily testable skills at the expense of all the rich learning that is so much harder to assess and takes so much longer to develop.
 These are capacities, knowledge and skills our students actually need – creativity, initiative, ethical and critical thinking, collaboration and imagination.
 None of these are assessed or even useful in completing a NAPLAN test.